Laser Safety

 A

-Class 2 laser is considered to be safe but may cause eyes uncomfortable
+Class 2 laser is considered to be safe but may cause eye strain if one

-1 mW continuous wave, or more if the emission time is less than
+limited to 1 mW continuous wave, or more if the emission time is less

 Laser Class 2M (for Divergent Laser, Output Power <1mW through Dia.7mm Aperture @10cm Distance)